Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Since slash commands are defined by making Python functions, parameters are similarly defined with function parameters.

-Each parameter must have an assiociated type.
-This restricts what type of value a user can and cannot input.
+Each parameter must have an assiociated type, which restricts what type of value a user can and cannot input.
 Types are specified in code through :pep:`3107` function annotations.

 For example, the following command has a ``liquid`` string parameter: